2 Bed, 2 Bath, 1350 Sqft

 The Original Gino’s East of Chicago 633 N. Wells St. (312) 943-1124

 In addition to being one of the most sought-after neighborhoods to live within, the streets of Chicago's River North neighborhood are lined with a wide variety of bars, lounges, nightclubs.
 New to the scene and still as popular as the days they opened their doors are Paris Club and Studio Paris, Hubbard Inn, Public House, and Moe's Cantina.

 Chicago’s River North neighborhood is a bustling metropolis, which is notably abundant with restaurants, nightclubs, and shopping facilities, including a stunning array of unique boutiques and galleries.
-Chicago's River North is also home to one of the largest shopping experiences in the world, Merchandise Mart.
-Located in the design district and noted for selling a myriad profusion of furnishings, the “Mart” is every interior designer’s fantasy land!
+Chicago's River North is also home to one of the most extensive shopping experiences in the world, Merchandise Mart.
+Located in the design district and noted for selling an endless profusion of furnishings, the “Mart” is every interior designer’s fantasy land!

 Bars , Entertainment Venues, & Nightclubs by Street

 Bin 36 339 N. Dearborn St. (312) 755-9463

 House of Blues 329 N. Dearborn St. (312) 923-2000